Menu

 • Combine water and yeast in a large mixing bowl.

-• In the meantime, add 1 tablespoon olive oil to an 8-inch cast iron skillet, and coat the bottom and sides of the skillet with the olive oil.
+• In the meantime, add 1 tablespoon of olive oil to an 8-inch cast iron skillet and coat the bottom and sides of the skillet with the oil.

-• Bake for 30 minutes, or until top is a golden brown.
+• Bake for 30 minutes or until the top is golden brown.

-• Remove from oven and immediately turn bread out onto a cooling rack.
+• Remove the bread from the oven and immediately turn it out onto a cooling rack.

 Notes